dlgur1994/Predict-Body-Fat-Percentage-by-Body-Data/README.md

+# Predict-Body-Fat-Percentage-by-Body-Data

 ## 1. About
-- It is a program that predicts body fat rate with simple body data using machine learning.
+- It is a program that predicts a body fat percentage with simple body data using machine learning.

 ## 2. Environment
 - Mac OS 10.14.6